SAP-archive/ui5-showcases/CONTRIBUTING.md

 ### Create a Pull Request
 [Create a pull request](https://help.github.com/articles/creating-a-pull-request) from the feature branch of the forked repository to the master branch of the original repository.

 We will review your changes and get back to you.

+## Developer Certificate of Origin (DCO)

+Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
+This happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).